near/nearcore/test-utils/loadtester/README.md

 ## More usages

-Some parameters, like tps, number of accounts to create for loadtest network config, etc. is customizable.
+More parameters, like tps, number of accounts to create for loadtest network config, etc. is customizable.
 See them by `loadtester run --help` and `loadtester create_genesis --help`.

 ## Further work